- Find a Trail

 Named for the region's rich history and culture, the trail traverses a forested corridor on a packed limestone surface through a rural landscape cut by babbling streams.
+With a nearly flat grade of around 1 percent and a firm surface, the route is ADA compliant and a pleasant ride for most ages and abilities.
 The park has a visitor center on Route 49 in Barton, where you'll find maps, a gift shop, restrooms and picnic sites.
 You can also rent bicycles.
-Campers will find 5 primitive tent sites here, too.
+Campers will find five primitive tent sites here, too.

-Future trail development will open the section south of Snow Lake, where the route becomes a shady tunnel through overhanging vegetation with openings where old railroad bridges cross sloughs and bayous.
-For 6 miles the trail will adjoin the 160,000-acre White River National Wildlife Refuge.
-The route also crosses the White River on a high, steel bridge with a long, elevated trestle on either end.
-For 3 miles between the Arkansas and White rivers, the trail will pass through the dense bottomland hardwood forests and wetlands of the Trusten Holder State Game Management Area.
+The southern end of the trail offers a route through shady tree tunnels that open up to old railroad bridge crossings of sloughs and bayous.
+Along these waterways, you might even spot alligators.
+The White River crossing is especially notable with its high steel bridge and a long, elevated trestle on either end.
+For the 3 miles between the White and Arkansas rivers, the trail will pass through the dense bottomland hardwood forests and wetlands of the Trusten Holder State Game Management Area.

 As you continue south, you'll pedal through Rohwer.
 Here, be sure to take a side trip to explore the Rohwer Heritage Site where more than 8,000 Japanese Americans were interned between 1942 and 1945.
 More history is on display at the end of your journey in Arkansas City, where a handful of properties are on the National Register of Historic Places.
 In town, check out the John H. Johnson Museum and Educational Center, which celebrates the life and contributions of the founder of the Johnson Publishing Company, once the largest black-owned publishing company in the world.

 Along the route, there are seven trailheads with parking (from north to south): Lexa, Barton, Lake View, Elaine, Watson, Rohwer, and Arkansas City.